-Outside the summer season, the sessions are at Casey ARC every Monday and Wednesday night from 7:30pm to 9:00pm (on public holidays we start at 6:00pm).
+Our sessions are held at Casey ARC every Monday and Wednesday night from 7:00pm to 8:30pm.
+On public holidays we start at 6:00pm.

 Many of us compete in the open water swimming races, including the Great Victorian Swim Series.
 Most of these are held over summer at various beaches around Port Phillip Bay and the ocean beaches around Victoria.